zikula/core/docs/LayoutDesign/Themes/ThemeConfiguration.md

 Must: define a 'master' realm

 Description: define various 'realms' within a theme.
-Within a realm, a pattern is defined that is used by regex to match the (1) path, (2) route id, or (3) the module name.
+Within a realm, a pattern is defined that is used by regex to match the (1) path, (2) route id, or (3) the bundle name.
 The realms are matched from top to bottom returning the first match (case-insensitive).
 Therefore, more specific definitions must be higher than general definitions.

 Three additional 'alias' realms may be defined and neither requires a pattern: